Last Updated on 29 November 2025 by Cycloscope

 Where to stay – campsites, guesthouses, wild camping

-There are quite a few campsites scattered around the Iveragh Peninsula, a few in the interiors, and more along the coast, just use the Komoot campsite search function to locate them.
+There are quite a few campsites scattered around the Iveragh Peninsula, a few in the interiors, and more along the coast.
+Just use Komoot’s campsite search to find them.
 There are also a few beautiful glamping sites along the wild coast of Ireland that could make for a great rest day if that fits your budget.

 Bear in mind that there are no campsites on the southern coast.

-The cost of a campsite in the Ring of Kerry is usually 10/12€ for two persons and one tent, so quite cheap.
-The campsites always have shared kitchen and free hot water (unlike in Norway).
+The cost of a campsite in the Ring of Kerry is usually 10/12€ for two persons and one tent, so it is relatively cheap.
+The campsites always have a shared kitchen and free hot water (unlike in Norway).

-Wild camping is much harder here along the coast than in other parts of Ireland, after all this is a prime tourist destination.
-It gets much much easier though in the interiors.
-Wild camping is tolerated in Ireland, if not otherwise stated (as can be in some national parks).
+Wild camping is much harder here along the coast than in other parts of Ireland; after all, this is a prime tourist destination.
+It gets much, much easier in the interiors, though.
+Wild camping is tolerated in Ireland unless otherwise stated (as is the case in some national parks).

-Guesthouses are not cheap in Ireland, which overall is quite expensive country.
+Guesthouses are not cheap in Ireland, which is an overall quite expensive country.
 Prices start at about 50€ per room but can get very high in peak season.